 Before you begin the process of setting up Contrast, explore the requirements, processes and benefits to including it in your current workflows.

-We strongly advise the use of Contrast Software as a Service (SaaS).
+Contrast strongly advises the use of Contrast's Software as a Service (SaaS) product.
 It’s SOC-2 Type II compliant, and gets security and feature updates as they become available.
 To connect to SaaS mode, follow the instructions provided to your administrator.
 These instructions also contain the credentials you need to log in to the Contrast application.
+SaaS customers can go the following section on Agents for the appropriate installation instructions.

 As you prepare to install Contrast in your own environment, verify that your configuration complies with Contrast's system requirements and sizing requirements.
 You can also update Java options, and take advantage of Contrast logs and tools when you run Contrast on Windows or Linux.